BUILDING A SUCCESSFUL, SUSTAINABLE WRITING BUSINESS. WITHOUT NICHING.

 The reality is, you can—and should—write about all of your interests.
 She created this site to encourage multi-niche writers to follow their many passions.

-She couldn’t have brought this site to fruition without the generous support of the contributing writers, featured bloggers, and social media followers who believed in this project from its very beginning.
+She couldn’t have brought this site to fruition without the generous support of the contributing writers, featured bloggers, and online friends who believed in this project from its very beginning.
 Thanks especially to all those who believed in the Mind Maps for Freelance Writing Success project—without that project, this site would never have been created.